alisadiq91/financeTracker/README.md

     * GitHub is used to store the projects code after being pushed from Git.

+* Jinja

+    * Used to generate HTML from site templates

+* Werkzeug

+    * A python library to manage user management.

+* Heroku:

+    * Heroku is used for remote hosting the website.

 # **TESTING**

 [This section can be found here.](https://github.com/alisadiq91/middleEasternCookbook/blob/master/TESTING.md)

 # **DEPLOYMENT**

+## Heroku

+This project is hosted on Heroku.
+It has been set up so that each commit in the workspace automatically updates the deployed site on Heroku.

+* To create a heroku application, perform the following steps:

+1. Log in or create an account on [Heroku](https://www.heroku.com).

+2. On the dashboard, select 'new' and 'create new app'.

+3. Add an app name (this must be unique).

+4. Select the region closest to you.

+5. Click 'create app'.

+* Before you can begin to deploy, you must perform these steps:

+1. Select your app from the dashboard.

+2. Click 'settings'.

+3. Under 'config vars', click 'reveal config vars'.

+4. Add the KEY and VALUE from each variable eg ("IP", "0.0.0.0").

+* Once the variables are entered, follow these steps :

+1. You must create a requirements.txt file in your workspace so that Heroku knows which python modules to install.

+    * To do this, in your terminal type:  pip freeze > requirements.txt.

+2. Create a Procfile to tell Heroku the command to launch the app.

+    * To do this, in your terminal type: python app.py > Procfile.

+* After these steps, you can begin to deploy by following these steps:

+1. From the menu, select 'deploy'.

+2. Choose your deployment method, in this project I used Github.

+3. Select your GitHub account, and type the name of the repository and click 'search'.

+4. When it has found the correct repository, click 'Connect'.

+5. Below this, under the Manual deploy section, choose the branch you would like to deploy from (for this project I used Master)

+6. Click 'deploy branch'

+7. You will then be met with this message 'Your App has successfully deployed'

+* To automatically have each commit deploy to your Heroku app, follow these steps:

+1. Under the automatic deployment section, click 'Enable Automatic Deployment'

 ### I used GitPod to write my code.

 I regularly used Git Push to deploy this page to GitHub.
 Whenever I completed a page, fixed an error, or finished coding for the day, I would:

-    1. "git status" - this shows me a list of what has been edited.
+    1. 'git status' - this shows me a list of what has been edited.

-    2. "git add ." - to add what has been edited ready to commit.
+    2. 'git add -A' - to add what has been edited ready to commit.

-    3. "git commit -m" - this commits what was added ready to push.
+    3. 'git commit -m"reason for commit"' - this commits what was added ready to push and gives the reason for the commit.

-    4. "git push" - this deployed the changes above to the live site.
+    4. 'git push' - this deployed the changes above to the live site.

-### I used the information in this [webpage](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site) to create my GitHub pages site.

-The link above gave me the following steps.

-    1. Log in to GitHub and locate the GitHub Repository.

-    2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

-    3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

-    4. Under "Source", click the dropdown called "None" and select "Master Branch".

-    5. The page will automatically refresh.

-    6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+To launch a Http server using the development mode code for the application, use the following command:

+    python3 app.py

 ## How to run this project locally